awwx/meteor-browser-msg/README.md

 browser-msg uses the local storage "storage" event to get a message to the other browser tabs.
 The key used is "Meteor.BrowserMsg.msg".

-In theory I imagine a browser might have an optimization where it would only deliver the last change event if the same storage key is changed more than once.
+A browser might have an optimization where it would only deliver the last change event if the same storage key is changed more than once.
 That is, if two changes were made to the same key in the same pass through the event loop,

     localStorage.setItem("foo", 123);
     localStorage.setItem("foo", 456);